jwplatta/uber_bot/README.md

-# Instropection Plugin for Obsidian
+# Note Secretary Plugin for Obsidian

 ## How to use